 From the user's perspective, kubectl is your control panel for Kubernetes.
 It enables you to do all Kubernetes operations.
 In the technical standpoint, Kubectl is a client for the Kubernetes API.

 In this article, we have gone through the basic concepts of Container Orchestration and architecture of Kubernetes.
-Once we learn the theoretical concepts of Kubernetes, we may understand that one of Kubernetes' most difficult topics is installation.
-We will walk through the Single Node Kubernetes installation in the next article.
+In our upcoming articles, we will learn important key features of Kubernetes and single node Kubernetes installation.